deborahlim/tgc-assignment-1/README.md

   1. To add food markers to Search Query Layer
   2. To sort food search results

-- Use of filtering filter method
+- Use of filtering method

   1. To filter which map markers to be displayed